vi-technologies/data-engineering-home-assignment/README.md

    | yyyy-MM-dd  | return of all stocks on that date   |

-2. Which stock was traded most frequently - as measured by **closing price * volume** - on average?
+2. Which stock was traded with the highest worth - as measured by **closing price * volume** - on average?

     | ticker | frequency |
     | ------ | ---------------------- |